levi006/FlavorNet/readme.md

 ## The Data

 The source data sets for the project are publicly available on [YY Ahn's](http://yongyeol.com/) website.
 The recipe data sets were scraped from the recipe aggregator sites allrecipes.com, epicurious.com and menupan.com.

+The data can be characterized as follows:

+-1,529 ingredients
+-1,106 flavor compounds (each ingredient could have anywhere from 1 to hundreds of flavor compounds.
+For example, "egg" contains 49 flavor compounds, while "black tea" has 239 flavor compounds).
+-1,169,685 possible ingredient pairs from a total of 55,786 recipes -200,011 ingredient pairs when calculated within their respective cuisines

 ## Algorithms